SkillsUnion/tamkeen-cloud/1.1-basic-it-infrastructure-&-setup/3-opening-terminal.md

 # **Opening a Terminal**

+## **Learning Objectives: Opening a Terminal**
+1. Understand how to open the terminal on Ubuntu, macOS, and Windows (via VS Code and WSL).
+2. Learn to identify and interpret the terminal prompt, including the current working directory.
+3. Gain proficiency in navigating the file system using `pwd` and `cd` commands.
+4. Differentiate between relative and absolute file paths and apply them effectively.
+5. Recognize the case sensitivity of commands and file paths in Unix-based systems.

 > **Note for Windows users**: Please use the VS Code terminal connected to Ubuntu via WSL (Windows Subsystem for Linux).
 The Windows Command Prompt uses PowerShell by default, which is not compatible with Unix-based commands that most software engineers rely on.
 Refer to the [Windows Command Line Setup](../logistics/required-software.md#install-and-setup-windows-subsystem-for-linux-wsl) for instructions.
 >
 > **Note for Mac users**: You can access the terminal by searching for “Terminal” in Spotlight (Cmd + Space) or by navigating to **Applications > Utilities > Terminal**.
 Mac's terminal uses a Unix-based shell similar to Linux, so the commands covered here will work seamlessly on macOS.